logzio/logz-docs/_source/logzio_collections/_p8s-sources/prometheus-telegraf-output.md

   - fadi-khatib
   - yberlinger
 shipping-tags:  # add tag attribute definition to .yaml for shipping
-  - telegraf
+  - p8s

 ---

 {% include page-info/early-access.md type="beta" %}

-This project allows you to collect Prometheus-format metrics with Telegraf, and ship them to Logz.io, also via Telegraf.
+This project lets you to configure a Telegraf agent to send your collected Prometheus-format metrics to Logz.io.

 ## Overview